 Mini Cheesecakes topped with a dab of raspberry sauce and a fresh raspberry make an impressive, delectable dessert!
 This recipe for cheesecake bites is perfect for a holiday dessert table!

-This Mini Cheesecakes Recipe will become a family favorite.
-They can be made ahead and frozen without the toppings for an easy, spur of the moment dessert!
+This Mini Cheesecake Recipe will become a family favorite.
+They can be made ahead and frozen without the toppings for an easy, spur-of-the-moment dessert!
 And if you don’t like raspberries, there are numerous other toppings you can use!

 How to Garnish Cheesecake Bites